Liège Cathedral: Description

-The three naves
+Three naves

 The collegiate church of St. Paul has the shape of a Latin Cross 84.50 meters long by 33.60 meters wide and 24 meters high under the keystone.
 The transept has a length of 33 meters on 11.60 meters wide.
 The vessel is divided into 3 naves, 2 low sides and a choir without collaterals.
 His architect is unknown.

 The apse built in the fourteenth century in radiant style is of pentagonal form.
 The choir, the transept, the large nave and side naves are from the 13th century and have all the characteristics of the primary gothique.
 The secondary gothic is found in the transept windows, the high windows of the ship, the lateral chapels and the tower.
 The upper gallery, overcrowded with hooked pinnacles, is modern, like the ogival windowed floor and the spire of the bell tower, next to four bells.
 The lintel of the portal bears an inscription that once appeared on the seal of the city: Sancta Legia Ecclesiae Romanae Filia (Holy Liège, daughter of the Roman Church).
 All the red marbles in St. Paul's originate from the Rochefort Abbey, the black marbles of Dinant and the whites of Italy coming from Carrara.